ntucker/anansi/packages/webpack-config-anansi/README.md

 ### profile
 If set, will enable [React DevTools Profiler](https://reactjs.org/blog/2018/09/10/introducing-the-react-profiler.html).
 This feature is only available in production mode since it is enabled in development by default.

+## ENV customization

+### WEBPACK_PUBLIC_HOST = ''

+Sets domain of served files.
+This is useful to distinguish between different build environments that will serve assets from different locations like a CDN.

+Serves as first half of [publicPath](https://webpack.js.org/guides/public-path/)

+Note: dev mode sets its own path based assets serving is completely controlled by webpack-dev-server.

+### WEBPACK_PUBLIC_PATH = '/'

+Forms the second half of the [publicPath](https://webpack.js.org/guides/public-path/).
+Can be useful when assets are served in subdirectories as opposed to custom domains like in the case of CDNs.

 ## Options

 Pass these to makeConfig.